How the PLAB 2 test has changed during coronavirus COVID 19

 Travel to our Clinical Assessment Centre

-Public transport in and around the city is operating on new timetables.
+Public transport in and around the city may be operating on reduced timetables.
 Please refer to the Transport for Greater Manchester website for more information.
 Please plan your journey ahead of the exam to make sure you arrive on time.

 Arriving at the Clinical Assessment Centre

 To avoid large numbers of people arriving at our centres at the same time, we’re allocating specific arrival slots.
 You’ll receive an email with your time one week before your test.

-Please make sure you arrive at your allocated time.
+Please make sure you arrive at the correct venue at your allocated time.
 If you arrive early, you may be asked to leave the building until your arrival time.
 You'll be asked to confirm your name at the ground floor reception before being directed to the GMC's reception by lift.

 Please wear a face mask inside the building at all times.
 You will temporarily remove your mask for your ID check photograph, but must then keep your mask on at all times, even during the examination.

 You’ll be allocated a small locker only so please only bring essential items with you.
 Once you’ve locked your belongings away you will not be able to revisit your locker until your exam has finished.

 We won’t be holding our usual candidate briefings.
 Watch our video on what to expect on the day.
-Please keep in mind that there will be some subtle differences to the exam centre to comply with the Government’s advice on social distancing.
+Please keep in mind that parts of this video were filmed at our 3 Hardman Square venue, prior to the coronavirus pandemic, and there may be some differences to the exam centre and timings to comply with the Government’s advice on social distancing.

 Duration of the day